Rent Subsidy Non-Disclosure Policy

-Where FACS Housing finds that a tenant has received a rent subsidy they are not entitled to, it may take a range of actions, depending on the circumstances.
+Where DCJ finds that a tenant has received a rent subsidy they are not entitled to, it may take a range of actions, depending on the circumstances.
 These actions may include cancelling or adjusting rent subsidies, through to termination of the tenancy and/or criminal prosecution.
-FACS Housing can take these actions under the provisions of the Housing Act 2001 and the Residential Tenancies Act 2010 and the Crimes Act 1900 (NSW).
+DCJ can take these actions under the provisions of the Housing Act 2001 the Residential Tenancies Act 2010 and the Crimes Act 1900 (NSW).

 Dealing with an alleged failure to disclose a change in household circumstances

-A tenant may be receiving a rent subsidy they are not entitled to if they have not told FACS Housing about:
+A tenant may be receiving a rent subsidy they are not entitled to if they have not told DCJ about:

-Where FACS Housing receives information that a tenant’s household circumstances may have changed, or may not be correct, and the tenant has not told FACS Housing, it will investigate the matter by:
+Where DCJ receives information that a tenant’s household circumstances may have changed, or may not be correct, and the tenant has not told DCJ, it will investigate the matter by:

 - Conducting an initial assessment of the allegation to determine if possible rent subsidy non-disclosure or fraud has occurred.

-Where this initial assessment indicates that possible rent subsidy non-disclosure has occurred, FACS Housing will continue to investigate the matter by:
+Where this initial assessment indicates that possible rent subsidy non-disclosure has occurred, DCJ will continue to investigate the matter by:

 - Where relevant, making inquiries.
-For information on how and when FACS Housing will make inquiries, go to Inquiries related to alleged subsidy non-disclosure
+For information on how and when DCJ will make inquiries, go to Inquiries related to alleged subsidy non-disclosure.

 - Interviewing the tenant and giving them a reasonable opportunity to respond to any allegations.
 The tenant may have a support person present at the interview.
-If an interpreter is required, FACS Housing will arrange for one to be present
+If an interpreter is required, DCJ will arrange for one to be present.

 - Assessing the information.
-FACS Housing will take a range of information into account when deciding whether a tenant’s alleged failure to disclose information about their household circumstances is an unsubstantiated allegation, rent subsidy non-disclosure or possible rent subsidy fraud.
-For more information, go to Assessment criteria and evidence for determining subsidy non-disclosure
+DCJ will take a range of information into account when deciding whether a tenant’s alleged failure to disclose information about their household circumstances is an unsubstantiated allegation, rent subsidy non-disclosure or possible rent subsidy fraud.
+For more information, go to Assessment criteria and evidence for determining subsidy non-disclosure.

 - Deciding on the action to take based on the outcome of the assessment.
 For more information, go to Outcome of assessment.